lyhlyhl/lyhlyhl/README.md

 # See here 👋
 Hi, here is xiaohui !​ :raising_hand_man:

-I am an interesting guy，and currently study in CUIT. :school:
+I am an interesting guy，and used to study in CUIT. :school:

 Welcome to visit my page :page_facing_up:, oh may you not think "What a terrible code".:joy: